 The tube stiffeners must be used to prevent the feed tubes from curling up inside the chemical pail allowing the tip to rise out of the chemical.
 Remove the tie-wraps securing the tube stiffeners to the dishmachine to free them up for use.
+Be careful not to remove any of the tie-wraps securing the tube bundle.

-2. Set the machine in place and, using the leg adjusters, level from side-to-side and front-to-back (VERY IMPORTANT).
+Set the machine in place and, using the leg adjusters, level from side-to-side and front-toback.

 2.2.1.
-Electrical
+Electrical\

-A 20-amp, 115 volt, 60 Hz dedicated circuit must be used to supply electrical power to the GL-X machine (see specification sheet page 2).
-The power connection must be such that there is sufficient length of flexible conduit to permit the machine to be moved for cleaning.
+A 20-amp, 115 volt, 60 Hz dedicated circuit must be used to supply electrical power to the L-1X or L-1X16 Dishmachine (see specification sheet page 1).
+The power connection must be such that there is sufficient length of flexible conduit or power cord to permit the machine to be moved for cleaning.

 2.2.2.
-Plumbing
+Plumbing\